-Our leases in the U.K. typically have terms of 10-15 years and generally contain a provision whereby every fifth year the rental rate can be adjusted to reflect the current market rates.
+Our leases in the U.K. and Ireland typically have terms of 10-15 years and generally contain a provision whereby every fifth year the rental rate can be adjusted to reflect the current market rates.
 The leases typically provide the lessee with the first right for renewal at the end of the lease.
 We may also be required to make deposits and rent guarantees to secure new leases as we expand.
 Real estate taxes also change according to government time schedules to reflect current market rental rates for the locations we lease.
+Rents are charged quarterly and paid in advance.